multiplexcuriosus/spice_up_coordinator/README.md

 1. Git clone the following repos into the opc catkin_ws/src:
 * foundation_pose_ros: `git clone https://github.com/multiplexcuriosus/foundationpose_ros.git`
 * spice_selection_gui: `git clone https://github.com/multiplexcuriosus/spice_selection_gui.git`
-2. Go to [here](https://bitbucket.org/leggedrobotics/anymal_rsl/wiki/Simulation%20PC%20and%20OPC%20Setup%20-%20Release%20%2223.04%22) and do the steps:
-  * Setup release: Steps 1-2.5.2 (not sure if necessary)
+2. Go to [here](https://bitbucket.org/leggedrobotics/anymal_rsl/wiki/Simulation%20PC%20and%20OPC%20Setup%20-%20Release%20%2223.04%22) and do: Setup release: Steps 1-2.5.2 (not sure if necessary)
-3. Go to [here]() and do everything up to step 3.1 (for step 3.1, use sim)
+3. Go to [here](https://bitbucket.org/leggedrobotics/alma_rsl/src/main/) and do everything up to step 3.1 (for step 3.1, use sim) (this step I mainly do to create the catkin_ws, probably a huge overkill).
-4. Choose an appropriate location to store the leggedrobotics foundationpose fork and clone it with `git clone https://github.com/leggedrobotics/FoundationPose.git`
+4. Install conda or mamba
-  Follow the instructions [here](https://github.com/leggedrobotics/foundation_pose_ros?tab=readme-ov-filea) to setup the leggedrobotics foundationpose ros wrapper.
+5. Follow the instructions [here](https://github.com/leggedrobotics/foundation_pose_ros) to setup the leggedrobotics foundationpose ros wrapper.
-3.

 ## Setup